arisapooeater/9CT-Task-1/9CT_Mech_Project/PROJECT_DEVELOPMENT.md

 ### *By Arisa Komatsu*

 ## **Requirements Outline**
-I need to design a program for the EV3 MINDSTORMS robot to allow it to identify and collect the yellow and red blocks back to the start zone using the colour sensor whilst navigating past other blocks using the ultrasonic sensor to detect obstacles and adjust its path automatically.
+I need to design a program for the EV3 MINDSTORMS robot to allow it to identify and collect the yellow and red blocks back to the start zone using the colour sensor whilst navigating past other obstacles (green and blue blocks) using the ultrasonic sensor to detect obstacles and adjust its path automatically.
 >### **Key Actions**
 >1.
 Move forward until an obstacle is detected.
 >2.
 Move back and turn 90° from obstacle if the obstacle is green or blue.